samvera/iiif_manifest/README.md

 - `#sequence_rendering` to contain an array of hashes for file downloads to be offered at each leaf node.
 This follows a similar format as `#sequence_rendering` at sequences level
 - `#see_also` to contain an array of hashes for related resources to be offered at each leaf node.
 Items must contain "id" and "type" properties.
 Items should contain "label", "format", and "profile" properties.
 - `#part_of` to contain an array of hashes for parent resources to be offered at each leaf node.
 Items must contain "id" and "type" properties.
 Items should contain "label".
+- `#homepage` to contain an array of hashes for homepage resources to be offered at each leaf node.
+Items must contain "id", "type", and "label" properties.
+Items should contain a "format" property and may contain a "language" property.
 - `#placeholder_content` to contain an instance of `IIIFManifest::V3::DisplayContent` for [`placeholderCanvas`](https://iiif.io/api/presentation/3.0/#placeholdercanvas) at each leaf node

 ```ruby